Call for papers

 Conference Dates and Venue

-Based on the innate relationship between communication and this pandemic, BledCom 2021 seeks to analyze questions such as:
+For all these reasons, based on the innate relationship between communication and this pandemic, BledCom 2022 selected this theme, which seeks to analyze questions such as:

 Call for Abstracts and Panels